What is Missoula County Doing About...?

 Pavement management system: Missoula County worked with the City of Missoula and the Metropolitan Planning Organization to administer a pavement management system that will allow for better long-term planning and maintenance of paved roads throughout the County.
 You can see the annual work plan for Public Works by clicking here.

 Mullan BUILD project: In 2019, Missoula County and the City of Missoula secured a $14 million federal BUILD grant to provide funding to build out the roads and other infrastructure west of Reserve Street, between Mullan Road and West Broadway.
 A network of complete streets to improve connectivity and provide access to 1,500 acres of developable land is being created and will increase housing stock, improve safety, reduce congestion, generate economic development and provide green spaces to connect sidewalks, trails and natural resources.
-The Sx͏ʷtpqyen* Area Master Plan helped establish the development plan in this area, and construction is currently underway.
+The Sx͏ʷtpqyen* Area Master Plan helped establish the development plan in this area.
+Phase I, including a new roundabout on Mullan Road and additional roads, was completed in July 2023.

 *Salish word meaning A Place Where Something Is Cut Off and Comes to a Point

 Buena Vista Community Wastewater System improvements: In 2021, Missoula County secured $2.3 million in federal and state grant funding to complete final updates to the Buena Vista Community wastewater system, a resident-owned community just west of the airport on U.S. Highway 10.
-The project will be completed by the end of 2023 and has resulted in moving the sewer main and lot connections from beneath and between homes to the roadway, connecting the new main to the new lift station, connecting the entire system to City of Missoula sewer, paving the road through the community and restoring the old lagoon system by returning it to its original natural condition.
+The project was completed in 2023 and resulted in moving the sewer main and lot connections from beneath and between homes to the roadway, connecting the new main to the new lift station, connecting the entire system to City of Missoula sewer, paving the road through the community and restoring the old lagoon system by returning it to its original natural condition.

 American Rescue Plan Act (ARPA) Projects: Sewer and Water